The Link Between Genetics and Breast Cancer

-It is well known that mammograms and self-exams are the best ways to detect breast cancer early.
-But as of recently, women have become more aware of genetic risks that can make breast cancer a bigger risk than usual.
+Every October we celebrate Breast Cancer Awareness month, a chance to celebrate survivors, mourn loved ones, encourage those who are still fighting and raise overall awareness of the disease.
+While it is well known that mammograms and self-exams are the best ways to detect breast cancer early, women have become more aware of genetic risks that can make breast cancer a bigger risk than usual.

 BRCA genes are probably the most talked-about genes linked to an increased risk of breast cancer, especially after actress Angelina Jolie brought awareness to the risks posed by being a carrier of those genes, which can be passed from parent to child.